Frequently Asked Questions

 Q: How long does it take to complete the degree?

 The best way to get a clear picture of how long it will take you is to set up an appointment with an advisor.
-Simply fill out this online prospective student form, and we will contact you shortly.
-You can also call (920) 424-0688 or email email@example.com.
-The time required to obtain your degree will vary based on the number of transfer credits you receive, how much time you are able to devote to coursework, and individual financial considerations.
+Simply fill out this online prospective student form and we will contact you shortly.
+You can also call (920) 424-3164 or email firstname.lastname@example.org.
+The time required to obtain your degree will vary based on the number of transfer credits you receive, how much time you are able to devote to coursework and individual financial considerations.
 Students who transfer into our Bachelor of Applied Studies programs usually can finish in two years if they enroll full time.
-Students who enroll in the Bachelor of Liberal Studies, Bachelor of Science, or Bachelor of Arts can finish in four years if they enroll full time, or less if they transfer credits into the program.
+Students who enroll in Bachelor of Liberal Studies, Bachelor of Professional Studies, Bachelor of Science, or Bachelor of Arts programs can finish in four years if they enroll full time, or less if they transfer credits into the program.

 Q: What courses will I take?

-Download each of the program planners below!
-Each planner details the course names for the program.
+Download each of the program guide or visit the page of each program below!
+Each program guide and web page details the course names for the program.
 You can read specific course descriptions on the program page.
 Visit our degree page and choose the program that interests you.
-Download a curriculum planner:
+Download a program guide or visit the web pages below:

 • Liberal Studies (BLS)